The inverse square law and the sound intensity as sound energy quantity sound pressure - sengpielaudio

 sound pressure is the effect.

-The effect of temperature and sound pressure.
+The effect of temperature and sound pressure:

-Acousticians and sound protectors (noise fighters) need the sound
+Acousticians and sound protectors ("noise fighters") need the sound

-that energy quantity.
+designers ("ear people") don't need that sound energy quantity.

 Sound pressure and Sound power − Effect and Cause